 - ASU Home

 - Map & Locations

-We’re seeing signs of improvement in Arizona’s economy, and we can thank small and growing businesses for much of the recovery.
-Today, six of the state’s best businesses were honored for creating jobs, contributing to charities and introducing innovation.
-They’re the winners of the 17th annual Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.
+We all win when local companies grow, create jobs and help boost our still-recovering economy.
+Today, several of the state’s best businesses were honored for their positive role in our communities.
+They’re the winners of the 18th annual Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.

-Hundreds of Valley business and community leaders attended today’s awards luncheon at the JW Marriott Desert Ridge Resort & Spa in Phoenix, where the winners were announced.
-The finalists’ impressive and sometimes emotional stories were shown on video, as the firms were recognized for ethics, energy and excellence in entrepreneurship.
+Hundreds of business and community leaders attended today’s awards luncheon at the JW Marriott Desert Ridge Resort & Spa in Phoenix, where the winners were announced.
+The finalists’ impressive stories were shown on video, as the firms were lauded for ethics, energy and excellence in entrepreneurship.

 W. P. CAREY SCHOOL OF BUSINESS

 The W. P. Carey School of Business at Arizona State University is one of the top-ranked and largest business schools in the United States.
 The school is internationally regarded for its research productivity and its distinguished faculty members, including a Nobel Prize winner.
 Students come from about 100 countries and include more than 50 National Merit Scholars.
 For more information, please visit wpcarey.asu.edu and http://research.wpcarey.asu.edu.